claritydatastudio/state-immunization-reports/typst-template.typ

   // metadata
   set document(
-    title: "Report on the status of childhood immunization in " + state_title_case,
+    title: "Status of Childhood Immunization in " + state_title_case,
     author: "Johns Hopkins University, International Vaccine Access Center",
-    description: "Report on the status of childhood immunization in  " + state_title_case + ".
+    description: "Report on the status of childhood immunization in  "
+      + state_title_case
+      + ".
 Report compares vaccinations of MMR and DTaP vaccines, cost and comparison with the United States.",
     keywords: ("vaccine", "measles", "childhood", state), )